NORTH DAKOTA FAIR HOUSING COUNCIL

 For Further Information: Amy Schauer Nelson

-On the basis of over 15 complaints of discrimination which were filed with the NDFHC, the NDFHC conducted an investigation of Mr. Woeste's business operations.
+On the basis of over 15 complaints of discrimination which were filed with the NDFHC, the NDFHC conducted an investigation in 1998 of Mr. Haider's business operations.
 Mr. Haider owns apartments throughout Bismarck.

-The North Dakota Fair Housing Council is a North Dakota non-profit organization located in Bismarck.
+The North Dakota Fair Housing Council is a North Dakota non-profit organization incorporated in 1995 and located in Bismarck.
 The NDFHC's mission is to provide support, encouragement, and assistance to those seeking equal access to housing in the state of North Dakota.
 The NDFHC also investigates complaints of housing discrimination.

-This case was filed simultaneously in federal District Court in Bismarck and with the U.S. Department of Housing and Urban Development, which enforces the FHA.
-The NDFHC and the individual plaintiffs are represented in the lawsuit by Marilyn Foss, a Bismarck lawyer, and by Christopher Brancart, a lawyer from Pescadero, California who specializes in fair housing litigation.
+The NDFHC and the individual plaintiffs were represented in the lawsuit by Calvin Rolfson, a Bismarck lawyer, and by Christopher Brancart, a lawyer from Pescadero, California who specializes in fair housing litigation.